 Here’s how we selected the best amp simulator plugins:

-- Versatility and Features: A great amp simulator should offer a range of tones, from clean to high-gain distortion.
+- Versatility and Features: A great amp simulator plugin should offer a range of tones, from clean to high-gain distortion.
 Plugins with multiple amp models, built-in effects, customizable impulse responses (IRs), and EQ options were prioritized.

 - Ease of Use: Whether for beginners or professionals, a well-designed interface is key.
 We selected amp sims that are intuitive, easy to tweak, and provide quick access to presets.